The 10 Worst San Diego Suburbs For 2023

 Rounding out the ten worst San Diego suburbs to call home is San Marcos.

-To figure out how bad a San Diego suburb is to live in, we only needed to know what kinds of things people like and then decide what suburbs have the least amount of those things.
+To figure out how bad a San Diego suburb is to live in, we used Saturday Night Science to identify the kinds of things people like and then decide what suburbs have the least amount of those things.

 • High unemployment rate